 It is now a place where ideas are shared about the future of books, publishing, and libraries, and a place where those of us who work with books come together to inspire each other, learn from each other, and bring out the best in each other through action.

-In her “Free to Read” posts, Mirela Roncevic, also author of the upcoming ALA publication, Free Reading Zones: Transforming Access to Books through Technology (October, 2017), sheds light on the many ways in which ebooks and digital content in general can help transform access to the written word and create new opportunities for all in the book ecosystem, including publishers, librarians, authors, readers, educators, and others.
+In her “Free to Read” posts, Mirela Roncevic, also author of the ALA publication, Free Reading Zones: Transforming Access to Books through Technology (October, 2017), sheds light on the many ways in which ebooks and digital content in general can help transform access to the written word and create new opportunities for all in the book ecosystem, including publishers, librarians, authors, readers, educators, and others.

 Here are the most popular posts from the column’s ever-growing archive: